Click here to register.

 This lifeguarding course provides skills and knowledge necessary to perform water rescue, as well as First Aid and CPR.
 Participants will receive an ARC Lifeguarding and First Aid, and CPR/AED for professional rescuer certificates.
 Curriculum includes classroom work, practical skills in water, practical skills on land, and two final written exams.
 Reading materials and rescue equipment are included.

 To take the course, students must be 15 years of age by the end of the course.
 Proof of age will be required.
 Attendance at all classes is required.

 Pretest: Passing pretest is required to take the course.
 Participants must swim 300 yards continuously as follows – 100 yards front crawl;

 100 yards breaststroke; 100 yards front crawl or breaststroke.
 Swimming goggles may be used during the 300 yard swim.
 Tread water for 2 minutes using only the legs.
 Candidates should place their hands under their armpits.
 Swim 20 yards, submerge 7 – 10 feet, retrieve a ten-pound brick, and swim 20 yards carrying the brick in both hands within 1 minute, 40 seconds.
 Goggles may not be worn during this swim.

-This course is for individuals who wish to update their Lifeguarding and CPR/AED certifications.
-All students must show proof of being a certified lifeguard within the previous four years.
+This course is for individuals who wish to update their Lifeguarding/First-Aid and CPR/AED certifications.
+All students must show proof of being a certified lifeguard when taking the course.
 Curriculum includes only testing of the in-water practical skills, on-land practical skills and the two final written exams; it does not offer classroom work, reading materials, or rescue equipment.
 Participants must provide their own resuscitation mask.
-Please review all materials prior to taking the challenge.
+Please review all materials prior to taking the review.

 CPR/AED for the Professional Rescuer Course